Enalean/tuleap-documentation-en/languages/en/user-guide/trackers/administration/configuration/semantics.rst

 The semantic **Progress** is used to compute the progression of the ongoing work on artifacts.

 It is used in the Roadmap widget at the moment.
-In the longer term, we plan to use it in the Agile Dashboard as well.
+In the longer term, we plan to use it in the :ref:`backlog` as well.

 Two computation methods are available: **based on effort** and **based on artifact links count**.